 Graduated 1997 with a Psychology major and an English minor.

 After her undergraduate years at UW-RF, Lisa has returned and is pursuing her Master's of Science in Education within the realm of Elementary School Counseling.
 She states that she is very much in love with the path that she has chosen and that "Graduate School is excellent."

 Since graduating from UW-RF, Cheryl has continued her education in Environmental/Social Psychology at Colorado State University where she earned her M.S. in 1996.
 She is presently planning on completing her Ph.D. work during the summer of 1998.
 After graduation, Cheryl will be working as a Research Scientist at the Tri Ethnic Center for Prevention Research.
 Cheryl's varied research interests include the effects of community characteristics on drug and alcohol use, homelessness, AIDS and domestic violence.
 She has done consulting work for both NASA and the Hog Breeders Association.

 * Tashia (Scales) Atkins

 Graduated with a Psychology major in 2000.

-After leaving UW-RF, Tashia completed masters work at UW-Stout (Masters of Science Degree in Vocational Rehabilitation 2002).
-During that time, I worked as a customer service representative for APAC.
+After leaving UW-RF, Tashia completed her masters work at UW-Stout (Masters of Science Degree in Vocational Rehabilitation 2002).
+During that time, she worked as a customer service representative for APAC.
 She is currently, employed as an unemployment benefit specialist for the state.

 * Andrea (Dilley) Barker